8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

 In order to support ShaderSubroutine Stacks, it is required to prefix all custom parameters and methods with "<ID>" (Without the quote marks).

-This is neccessary because when a ShaderSubroutine Stack is created all of the shaders in the stack are compiled into one large shader.
+This is necessary because when a ShaderSubroutine Stack is created all of the shaders in the stack are compiled into one large shader.
 If more than one of those shaders has a parameter with the same name, the parameter's value will not be able to be set differently for each shader.
 For example, if two shaders had the parameter "colour".

 In order to address this, a unique ID is generated for each ShaderSubroutine and is used when the ShaderSubroutine Stack is created.
 This ID is used to replace the "<ID>" prefix and ensures that each shader has unique parameter and method names;

-This example demonstrates how to write a shader which is compatbile with ShaderSubroutine Stacks.
+This example demonstrates how to write a shader which is compatible with ShaderSubroutine Stacks.

 .. code-block:: none